chaos-mesh/chaos-mesh-on-skywalking/README.md

 ## How to run a demo?

-Tips: You can change configurations as needed, especially the demo images and exporter.
-Because we can not use go template to slice `Service` and `Service Instance`,  the length depends on your namespace's name and  pod's name.
+Tips: You can change configurations as needed, especially the Spring demo and exporter.
+Because we can not use go template to slice `service` and `serviceInstance`,  these two fileds's length depends on your namespace's name and  pod's name.

 ### Step 1: Install SkyWalking